c6z3h/ai-career-notes/readme.md

 # Updates at a glance / what I did today:
 - Decided to put off LeetCode practice -- algorithms are useful, but to re-evaluate my interests is more important.
-- Rushed out work.
-More Java, API and JUnit practice.
 ## Next:
 - AWS Udacity ML course quiz, PettingZoo multi-agent RL.
 - [AlphaZERO Paper: Methods](https://www.nature.com/articles/nature24270): What is MCTS??